-Randy L. Shoup - Director, Bureau of Wildlife Protection
+Jason L. DeCoskey - Director, Bureau of Wildlife Protection

-Randy L. Shoup was appointed Director of the Bureau of Wildlife Protection in April, 2017.
-Having worked for the agency since 1995, he is responsible for overseeing and directing law enforcement operations.
+Jason L. DeCoskey was appointed Director of the Bureau of Wildlife Protection in January 2020.
+Having worked for the agency since 2001, he is responsible for overseeing and directing law enforcement operations.

-Randy served in the United States Marine Corps from 1980-1984 as an avionics technician on a variety of Marine Corps aircraft.
-He graduated with the Game Commission’s 23rd class of the Ross Leffler School of Conservation in 1996 and served 10 years as a district Wildlife Conservation Officer in Monroe and Montour counties.
+Jason served in the United State Marine Corps from 1994-1998 as a fire direction controlmen for an artillery battery.
+He graduated with the Game Commission’s 26th Class of the Ross Leffler School of Conservation in 2002 and served the sportsmen in Dauphin county until 2006.

-Randy also served as assistant director of the Bureau of Wildlife Protection from 2013 to 2017.
-In this role he supervised teams of covert and overt special investigators, including K9 operations.
-His responsibilities included acting as agency liaison between the Pennsylvania Emergency Management Agency, TAC officer for the Pennsylvania State Police CLEAN system and program manager for the commission’s computer-aided dispatch and records management systems.
+From 2017 until 2020, Jason served as the Assistant Bureau Director of the Bureau of Wildlife Protection.
+In this role he supervised teams of covert and overt special investigators, including K-9 operations.
+His responsibilities included Commander of the Woodland Tracking Team, and TAC officer for the Pennsylvania State Police CLEAN system.

-He is a life member of the Conservation Officers of Pennsylvania Association and a member of the National Conservation Law Enforcement Chiefs Association and the Northeast Conservation Law Enforcement Chiefs Association.
+He is a member of the Marine Corps League, Pennsylvania Trappers Association, and the National Conservation Law Enforcement Chiefs Association.

 He graduated from Cedar Cliff High School in Camp Hill, PA.
 Jason is a member of the 3rd Cohort of the North American Conservation Law Enforcement Leadership Academy and was the first graduate of the Conservation Leadership Program of Study given by the Association of Fish and Wildlife Agencies.